 I present a small but selected list of eateries that make it to the “must-eat food in Jaipur” list.

 Starting the list and topping the charts is the Rawat Misthan Bhandar, located in Sindhi Camp, not too far from the bus stand and the railway station.
 This eatery is famous for its Pyaj Kachori and Mawa Kachori.

 The Pyaj kachori is loaded with sweet onions stewed in peanut oil and spice mix that give a clear tinge of red chilies and garlic powder.
 The onions in the kachori are so moist that you don’t need a chutney or a sabzi to enjoy this kachori.
 When I asked for chutney the counter guy informed me that you would not need a chutney as the kachori would be moist and juicy.

-Chai at Gulab Ji ki Chai – Jaipur Street Food
+Chai at Gulab Ji ki Chai – – Must try Street Food in Jaipur

 Dal Kachori at Sodhani Sweets

 Our next stop was Sodhani Sweets, located on Main Tonk Road, not too far from Rambagh Circle.
 This corner shop was teeming with people and is one of the famous Mithai Shops of Jaipur.
 But on this visit, our focus was not on the mithai but on the street food, namely Dal Kachori and Mirchi Wada.

 The Dal Kachori has a stuffing of urad daal that has been cooked with spices and flavored with asafetida, which lends the kachori its characteristic taste.
 Served with sweet jaggery and dried ginger chutney, the kachori is a heavenly treat.